“So God created man in his own image, in the image of God created he him; male and female created he them.” (Genesis 1:27)

-There are only three acts of special creation--that is, creation out of nothing except God's omnipotent word--recorded in this chapter.
-His other works were those of "making" or "forming" the created entities into complex, functioning systems.
+There are only three acts of special creation—that is, creation out of nothing except God’s omnipotent word—recorded in this chapter.
+His other works were those of “making” or “forming” the created entities into complex, functioning systems.

 His first creative act was to call into existence the space/mass/time cosmos.
-"In the beginning God created the heaven and the earth" (Genesis 1:1).
-This is the domain which we now study in the physical sciences.
+“In the beginning God created the heaven and the earth” (Genesis 1:1).
+This is the domain that we now study in the physical sciences.
 The second is the domain of the life sciences.
-"God created . . . every living creature that moveth" (Genesis 1:21).
-It is significant that the "life" principle required a second act of direct creation.
+“God created . . . every living creature that moveth” (Genesis 1:21).
+It is significant that the “life” principle required a second act of direct creation.
 It will thus never be possible to describe living systems solely in terms of physics and chemistry.